-Both tools give organizations the ability to understand their data better and have a lot of similar capabilities.
+Both Einstein Analytics and Tableau give organizations the ability to understand their data better and have a lot of similar capabilities.
 However, Tableau has filled a competitive gap for Salesforce that Einstein Analytics simply hasn’t.
 While users primarily take advantage of Einstein Analytics for their CRM-centric analytics needs, Tableau is able to tackle a broader range of data.

 If you’re trying to decide between both tools, ask yourself these questions:

 Where does the majority of my data live?

 If you’re only planning on analyzing Salesforce data, Einstein Analytics would probably make the most sense for you.
 However, if you need to analyze information that is coming from all over the place, Tableau will give your users more options.